beehive-lab/beehive-spirv-toolkit/docs/EXAMPLE.md

 ```
 ; Declare an entry point with it's name and interface.
 For more info see: https://www.khronos.org/registry/spir-v/specs/unified1/SPIRV.html#OpEntryPoint
                                      OpEntryPoint Kernel %10 "matrix_mul" %__spirv_BuiltInGlobalInvocationId
+                                     OpDecorate %72 Alignment 4 ; Decorate %72 (which is a group) as having an alignemnt of 4 bytes
+                               %72 = OpDecorationGroup
+                                     OpGroupDecorate %72 %A.addr %B.addr %C.addr %size.addr %idX %idY %sum %k ; Decorate the group
+                                     OpDecorate %__spirv_BuiltInGlobalInvocationId BuiltIn GlobalInvocationId ; Decorate variable as the built-in global id
+                                     OpDecorate %__spirv_BuiltInGlobalInvocationId Constant
+                                     OpDecorate %__spirv_BuiltInGlobalInvocationId LinkageAttributes "__spirv_BuiltInGlobalInvocationId" Import ; Import the built-in variable
                              %uint = OpTypeInt 32 0 ; Declare an unsigned 32 bit integer type
                              %void = OpTypeVoid ; Declare a void type
                             %float = OpTypeFloat 32 ; Declare a 32 bit floating point number type
                         %ptr_float = OpTypePointer CrossWorkgroup %float ; Declare a pointer type that points to floats in global memory
                          %v_uint_3 = OpTypeVector %uint 3 ; Declare a vector type that is comprised of 3 unsigned 32 bit integers
                      %ptr_v_uint_3 = OpTypePointer Input %v_uint_3 ; Declare a pointer type that points to vectors in the input from pipeline
-%__spirv_BuiltInGlobalInvocationId = OpVariable %ptr_v_uint_3 Input ; Declare a variable of type vector pointer residing in the input from pipeline
+%__spirv_BuiltInGlobalInvocationId = OpVariable %ptr_v_uint_3 Input ; Declare a global variable of type vector pointer residing in the input from pipeline
 ; Declare the type of the function, where the function returns void, and takes parameters of type: float pointer, float pointer, float pointer, unsigned integer
                                 %9 = OpTypeFunction %void %ptr_float %ptr_float %ptr_float %uint
                                %10 = OpFunction %void DontInline %9 ; Declare a function, which returns void, and has type %9